Smaller group sizes

 Unfortunately, we cannot offer single occupancy rooms in the Refuge.
 Refuges are large buildings with dormitory style accommodation, there are no single rooms.

-As a rule, no. This is because generally, symptoms of altitude related illnesses start to show during the night.
+Firstly, it is because generally, symptoms of altitude related illnesses start to show during the night.
 For this reason, we recommend sharing rooms whilst on the trek.
 Clearly, if you are travelling with a friend or partner you will be sharing the same room.
 For those joining a group, we always arrange sharing on a same sex basis and try, where possible, to match people of a similar age.
-Unfortunately we cannot offer single occupancy rooms even if you paid a supplement, we cannot guarantee availability.

 Generally, symptoms of altitude related illnesses start to show after arrival in camp and during the night.
 For this reason, we recommend sharing tents whilst on the mountain.
 Clearly, if you are travelling with a friend or partner you will be sharing the same tent.
 For those joining a group, we always arrange tent sharing on a same sex basis and try, where possible, to match people of a similar age.
 Single tent occupancy is available for a supplement.
 This must be arranged in advance so please get in touch if you would like a tent to yourself.
 We use top spec 3-man mountain tents but only ever sleep 2 people in them, so you’ll have plenty of room inside.
 An example of the type of tents we use can be found here.